crcn/tandem-old/README.md

 #### GIT conflict support

 GIT conflicts will be supported in Paperclip, and will allow designers & developers to visually resolve conflicting changes, directly within the visual editor.
 Assuming that multiple artboards are visible, users will be able to toggle between different versions of a component and observe how their changes affect other UIs.

+#### DFA support

+More on this soon, but Paperclip should work with FSMs so that that components and their relationships with each other can be represented visually.